 It really came down to getting rid of stuff so we had room to even be organized!

 Once a lot of the junk was gone we took on a few DIY garage storage solutions that organized our tools, provided long term storage, and we painted the garage floor which made for a really nice finished look.

-Our curb appeal definitely needs some attention so when budget allows that will happen as well.
+- Our curb appeal definitely needs some attention so when budget allows that will happen as well. (happening in 2023!)

-And I’m sure there’s more, but those are on the short list…
+I’m sure there’s more, but those are on the short list!

-Thanks for commin’ by!
+Thanks for comin’ by!
 It’s been fun taking a look back and seeing how far we’ve come but there’s more to come!